mptwaktusolat/jakim.geojson/README.md

 - `Bukit Mabong` Sarawak not in JAKIM list.
 Need to make an assumption.
 - `Hulu Perak` Perak not in JAKIM list.
 However, a similar zone `Hulu` is available.
 Need to confirm the assumption.
 - `Batang Padang` Perak not in JAKIM list.
 Need to make an assumption.
+- `Manjung` Perak not in JAKIM list.
+Need to make an assumption.
+- `Perak Tengah` Perak not in JAKIM list.
+Need to make an assumption.
+- `Hilir Perak` Perak not in JAKIM list.
+Need to make an assumption.
+- `Kerian` Perak not in JAKIM list.
+Need to make an assumption.
+- `Muallim` Perak not in JAKIM list.
+Need to make an assumption.
+- `Kinta` Perak not in JAKIM list.
+Need to make an assumption.

+## Modification

+- `Ulu Langat` (SGR) become `Hulu Langat`
+- `Ulu Selangor` (SGR) become `Hulu Selangor`